Published on 28/12/2025

 Introduction:

 In the pharmaceutical industry, the production of solid oral dosage forms such as capsules is a complex process that requires meticulous attention to detail.
 Among the various factors that influence capsule quality, the consistent distribution of nitrogen during production is crucial.
 Nitrogen is often used to create an inert atmosphere, preventing oxidation and preserving the integrity of sensitive ingredients.
 Ensuring uniform nitrogen distribution is essential for maintaining the quality, efficacy, and safety of the final product.
-In this article, we explore the
+In this article, we explore the challenges associated with this process and outline strategies to overcome them.

 Challenges and Issues: